top of page

 3. Fluid and expressive playing, etc

-It's based on the idea of learning 5 adjacent scale patterns spanning throughout the fretboard and covering the entire 'real estate' — Allowing you to flawlessly follow the vibe, instead of being physically or visually restrained, regardless of the root (in any key).
+In easier words, this approach is all about knowing five adjacent scale patterns spanning throughout the fretboard and covering the entire 'real estate' — Allowing you to flawlessly follow the vibe, instead of being physically or visually restrained, regardless of the root (in any key).

 Pick a root somewhere in the middle of the fretboard, string 4, 5, or 6.
 Try playing the scale in all three directions to get a hang of the LCR scale system.